AaronRockele/presentation-guerrilla/README.md

      </div>
 ~~~~

-## what would i do better if i had more time?
+## What would i do better if i had more time?

-+ i would have made a better README file.
++ I would have made a better README file.
-+ i'd put more work into the layout. now i used a template.
++ I'd put more work into the layout. now i used a template.

-## how did i build it.
+## How did i build it.

-i used bootstrap. i didn't write CSS.
+I used bootstrap. i didn't write CSS.

-## what did i learn?
+## What did i learn?

-+ i learned more about bootstrap and how to use it.
++ I learned more about bootstrap and how to use it.
-+ working on a deadline.
++ Working on a deadline.

-## how did i spend my time?
+## How did i spend my time?

- 09:15:  i looked at the ugly website and tried to see all that was wrong with it.
+ 09:15:  I looked at the ugly website and tried to see all that was wrong with it.

- 09:30:  i started looking for a template that looked kind of simular.
+ 09:30:  I started looking for a template that looked kind of simular.

- 09:40:  started working on the template
+ 09:40:  Started working on the template

- 10:30:  took a break
+ 10:30:  Took a break

- 10:45:  started back on the template
+ 10:45:  Started back on the template

- 12:15:  went for lunch
+ 12:15:  Went for lunch

- 13:15:  watch
+ 13:15:  Watch

- 13:25:  started filling in the content and pics.
+ 13:25:  Started filling in the content and pics.

- 15:00:  took a break
+ 15:00:  Took a break

- 15:15:  fancy everything up a little
+ 15:15:  Fancy everything up a little

- 16:00:  looked up the how to make a readme website
+ 16:00:  Looked up the how to make a readme website

- 16:15:  started working on the readme
+ 16:15:  Started working on the readme

- 16:30:  finished the readme
+ 16:30:  Finished the readme

- 17:00:  stopped working
+ 17:00:  Stopped working